smetj/metricfactory/README.rst

 accept, convert and process metrics from one source and submit them to another destination.

-MetricFactory only contains encoders, decoders and filter modules which allow yo to process metrics.
-Besides these modules you will also require one or more Wishbone IOmodules from https://github.com/smetj/wishboneModules which allow you to accept and submit the metrics outside of the framework.
+MetricFactory is collection of encoder, decoder and filter modules to build a pipeline of functionality.
+Besides these modules you will also require one or more Wishbone modules from https://github.com/smetj/wishboneModules which allow you to accept and submit the metrics outside of the framework.

 Decoders convert metrics into an internal format.
 Encoders convert them again